getsentry/sentry-dart-plugin/README.md

   ignore_missing: true
 ```

-You can also set or override your file based configuration by passing the parameters as arguments
+You can also override or extend your file based configuration by passing the parameters as arguments
 in the format `--sentry-define=<KEY>=<VALUE>`:

 ```bash